Become a subscriber and view posts without restrictions.

 - Preheat your oven (convection if possible) to 425 degrees Fahrenheit (218 Celsius).

-- On the stove top in a medium size sauce pan, combine over medium the water, butter and salt and combine until melted together.
+- On the stove top in a medium size sauce pan, combine over medium heat the water, butter and salt and combine until melted together.
 Bring to a gentle boil, then immediately remove from the heat and add the flour.
 Immediately mix with a wooden spoon until all combined and smooth.

 - Place the sauce pan back on the stove top over a low heat for one minute and gently stir to cook out the flour "taste".